ASdeWekker/dotfiles_old/README.md

 # shn

 # This is for all the shell scripts big and small,
-# and other misc files on my machines
+# and other miscellaneous files on my machines